silentspring30/dao-ai-framework/daohaus_review.md

 **Funding for independent AI teams:** Algovera is a community of diverse and independent AI teams (called Squads).
 These teams are funded through the Algovera Micro-Grants [Program](https://docs.algovera.ai/blog/2021/12/23/Introducing%20Algovera%20AI%20x%20Web3%20Grants).
 Proposals are submitted on [Discourse](https://forum.algovera.ai/).
 We set up a DAO for each of these teams (currently using DAOhaus, previously Aragon).
 You can check out our full list of Squads and links to the respective DAOs [here](https://algovera.notion.site/Squads-194768658a044302a0cdc24d5d758b9d).
 All of our code is open source.
 # About DAOhaus
+DAOhaus is a community first, no-code DAO platfrom that allows to create DAOs within minutes.
+It is based on MolochDAO's Open source code version 2.1.
+A decentralized autonomous organization (DAO) is a community of people aligned by a common goal where decision making power is distributed and resources are collectively managed.

+## MolochDAOs framework is:
+1. Simplicity, less code is more secure
+2. Treasury
+3. Members protection such as ragequit and guildkick
+4. Proposal process
+5. Differentiation of non-transferable shares (voting power) and loot (monetary value but no voting power)
+6. Component driven: Minions and boosts

 # DAO product user experience research findings